Arrange a callback

 It is vital that you can prove how you have suffered and why your employer was negligent if you’re to win a tennis elbow claim.
 If you can’t, your employer’s insurer may dismiss the claim or pay less compensation than you’re entitled to.
 To build as strong a case as possible, your solicitor will try to collect as much proof of employer negligence as possible including:

-- Your medical records.
-It is vital that your injuries have been diagnosed by a doctor and linked to your employment.
+• Your medical records: It is vital that your injuries have been diagnosed by a doctor and linked to your employment.
 Your solicitor can request your medical records to help prove this is the case.

-- Witness information.
-Your solicitor might ask your colleagues for a statement if your employer denies your version of events.
+• Witness information: Your solicitor might ask your colleagues for a statement if your employer denies your version of events.

-- Accident report forms.
-You should tell your employer about any injury at work.
+• Accident report forms: You should tell your employer about any injury at work.
 Legally, they’ll need to keep a report and your copy could be used to prove when you were injured.

-- Other reports and correspondence.
-If you raised concerns regarding tennis elbow by email, print a copy out and forward it to your solicitor along with any replies.
+• Other reports and correspondence: If you raised concerns regarding tennis elbow by email, print a copy out and forward it to your solicitor along with any replies.
 Also, if an occupational therapist reviewed your working conditions, you could use their report to help with your claim.

-- Photographs and CCTV footage.
-If you can demonstrate what caused your injuries by taking photographs or obtaining video footage of the workplace, you should do so.
+• Photographs and CCTV footage: If you can demonstrate what caused your injuries by taking photographs or obtaining video footage of the workplace, you should do so.

 In addition to the types of proof you could use listed above, it may be worth keeping a diary of how your tennis elbow has affected you.
-For example, you could list any costs you’ve incurred or dates you could not attend family or social events.
+For instance, you could list any costs you’ve incurred or dates you could not attend family or social events.

 As you may know, there is a 3-year time limit for personal injury claims in the UK.
 For normal injury claims, this will generally start from the date of an accident.
 However, for tennis elbow claims, your condition might’ve taken some time to develop.
 As such, the limitation period in this scenario will begin from the date your injury was diagnosed by a doctor.